Chargemaster Frequently Asked Questions

-Patients with insurance should contact their insurance company to determine what their potential out-of-pocket costs will be for a hospital stay in the near future or were recently in the hospital.
-Your insurance plan will be able to provide the amounts you may owe for deductibles, coinsurance or copayments based on the specifics of your coverage.
+Patients with insurance should contact their insurance company to best determine their potential out-of-pocket costs.
 A list of plans in which each hospital participates can be accessed through the hospital’s website.
 To obtain a list of plans, please click here and then select the applicable hospital.
 Patients should always confirm hospital participation directly with their health insurance plan.

 The following frequently asked questions have been assembled to provide additional information for patients:

 The chargemaster is a comprehensive standard list of charges for the services provided by the hospital (medical procedures, lab tests, supplies, medications, etc.).
 As noted above, the charges listed are generally not the amount a patient will pay.